“Half the country doesn’t even know what a Yellowknife is, and the other half thinks it’s Whitehorse.”

 Everything’s perfect in the dead of winter

 In a quieter than you can imagine fishing village at the very southern tip of the Lofoten Islands, myself and a couple from Australia watched the fireworks at 12:03am on the 1st of January 2008 as a celebration of the new year.
+The northern lights arced quietly over the surrounding mountains too.

 Location ICEHOTEL - Jukkäsjärvi, Sweden